yjliu212/Using-ML-to-Discover-New-Physical-Model/README.md

 Exponential Decay Model: Tsfl = 38.45 + 40.22 * exp(-0.0008 * D),
 with a lower limit set to 40 F.

-Here, D is water depth in feet, Tsfl is seafloor temperature in F.